 Tampa Bay Rowdies

-The pinnacle of the USL Championship’s season brings together 20 teams, the top ten teams from both the Eastern Conference and Western Conference, to compete in the USL Cup Playoffs, as five weeks of postseason action decides the league’s champion.
-The fixed-seed format concludes with the USL Cup, which is held at the home of the conference champion with the best regular season record.
+The pinnacle of the USL Championship’s season brings together 20 teams, the top ten teams from both the Eastern Conference and Western Conference, to compete in the USL Championship Playoffs, as five weeks of postseason action decides the league’s champion.
+The fixed-seed format concludes with the USL Championship Final, which is held at the home of the conference champion with the best regular-season record.

 The USL Championship has seen strong, continued growth both as a league in its membership and in attendance across its venues, averaging a 33 percent rise in total attendance from the 2013 season to the 2018 season, with the 2018 season creating new benchmarks for total and average attendance across the league.
 The USL Championship will surpass 2.5 million total attendance in 2018, with its independent clubs averaging more than 6,000 fans per game, almost tripling the average attendance of the league’s first season in 2011.

 The USL has implemented initiatives to improve the quality of the league both on and off the pitch with the vision, by 2020, of establishing one of the most internationally respected and sustainable professional soccer leagues.